 Dürnstein is as taken out of a medieval novel.
 Dürnstein clings to a narrow strip on the north bank of the Danube in Lower Austria.
 The small town has taken its name from the castle which occupies the cliffs above.
 The town is luckily much better preserved than the castle, which only consists of a few crumbled walls and towers today.
 Moreover, Dürnstein, located in the middle of the wine and fruit region Wachau, is a popular destination for foreign and Austrian tourists.
 Therefore, this well-preserved medieval town is worth visiting for a day or two.

 Narrow cobbled streets surrounded by historic buildings are hidden behind a fortification wall.
-As you stroll through the towns main gate “Kremser Tor”, it’s almost like leaving this century and moving backwards in time.
+As we stroll through the town’s main gate, “Kremser Tor”, it’s almost like leaving this century and moving backwards in time.
 Well, if you manage to overlook the cars.
-From Kremser Tor the Hauptstrasse (main street) passes through the small town and along this street you also find most of its shops.
-For the best view of the Danube River head for the small viewing platform right outside the entrance to the Hotel Schloss Dürnstein.
-Or simply stroll down to the river bank by turning right outside the eastern city gate (Kremser Tor) and following Anzuggasse down towards the river along the wall.
+From Kremser Tor (gate), the Hauptstrasse (main street) passes through the small town.
+We just had to make a few stops, as this is where we found most shops.
+For the best view of the Danube River from the town itself, we headed for the small viewing platform right outside the entrance to Hotel Schloss Dürnstein.
+Another option is to stroll down to the river bank by turning right outside the eastern city gate (Kremser Tor) and follow the Anzuggasse down towards the river along the wall.

-< Click on the images to enlarge >>
+< Click on the images to enlarge >

 Best in the off-season